CESNET/exafs/docs/INSTALL.md

 # ExaFS tool
 ## Production install and config notes

-Example of ExaFS instalation and deployment in production enviroment.
+Example of ExaFS installation od RHEL/Centos 7 and deployment in production enviroment.
 Includes: shibboleth auth, mariadb, uwsgi, supervisord

+The default Python for RHEL7 is Python 2, however the ExaFS is running on Python36 from version 0.4.0.
+Virtualenv with Python36 is used by uWSGI server.

 ## Prerequisites

-ExaFS is using shibboleth auth and therefore we suggest to use Apache web server.
+ExaFS is using Shibboleth auth and therefore we suggest to use Apache web server.
 Install the Apache httpd as usual and then continue with this guide.